 - On a Young Sportsman Hunt, youths must be accompanied by a non-hunting adult 21 years of age or older, who must remain in a position to take immediate control of the hunting device and is not required to have a license.
 Multiple youths may be accompanied by a single qualifying adult.

-- Turkeys must remain intact until tagged and checked in.
+- Turkeys must remain intact while afield and until checked in.

 - All turkeys harvested on public land hunts count toward statewide bag limits (see WMA section for details).